gsoft-inc/wl-web-configs/docs/webpack/configure-dev.md

 });
 ```

-To extend the default React Fast Refresh configuration, use the `defineFastRefreshPluginConfig(options)` function.
+To extend the default Fast Refresh configuration, use the `defineFastRefreshPluginConfig(options)` function.

 ```js !#7 webpack.dev.js
 // @ts-check